mdda/mdda.github.io/_posts/OSS/2019-06-14-gcp-for-ml-on-cli.md

 {% endhighlight %}

+#####  Install TensorFlow (in Python3.6)

+Sigh...  but the Tensorflow install for the ML VM images is in the Python3.5 `dist-packages`, and getting the 'pre-optimised' version was half the idea of the ML VM images in the first place.
+Oh well.

+Let's install Tensorflow into the Python3.6 `virtualenv` :

+{% highlight bash %}
+# First, reclaim some space...
+rm -rf .cache/pip/

+# Install tensorflow from scratch
+pip3 install tf-nightly-gpu  # (1.14...)
+{% endhighlight %}

 #####  Install ```gcsfuse```

 The 'gcsfuse' utility, which is needed to mount storage buckets as file systems -